sshalem/JAVA/_9_Threads_Java_Concurrency/README.md

 ### Console output shows :

-Since we define semaphore(3) , hence we have always will have 3 Threads at the Same time.
+Since we define semaphore(3) , hence we have always will have 3 Threads at the Same time.</br>
-3 Threads have permitition so they started to run : Thread-1, Thread-4, Thread-3.
+3 Threads have permitition so they started to run : Thread-1, Thread-4, Thread-3. </br>
 Once they run they hold a lock. </br>
-If another Thread tries
+If another Thread tries to get permmit, it is blocked, because we need to wait till realse() is invoked.</br>
+We can see , once Thread-1 finished, now we have 2 Threads running, thus another Thread can aquire() permit , which is Thread-2.

 ```java
 Thread-1 is running